enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### Configuration Properties

-The new **custom-theme map**  should override the default theme that comes from a library.
-It contains a nested structure defining various aspects of a theme.
-Different key parameters can be passed in to extend it and customize it for our needs.
-The structure is organized into three main sections: **general**, **tables**, and **dialogs**.
-Each section contains specific configuration options.
+The new **custom theme map** should replace the library's default theme.
+The structure is nested and defines various aspects of a theme.
+It can be extended and customized for project needs by passing on different key parameters.
+The structure consists of three main sections: **general**, **tables**, and **dialogs**.
+Each section contains a specific configuration.

 | Submap       | Description                                                             | Possible Options                      |
 |--------------|-------------------------------------------------------------------------|----------------------------------------|